apfivos/Stochastic_Calculus/README.md

 # 🧮 Derivatives Pricing with Stochastic Models

-This project was developed as part of the **Stochastic Calculus for Finance** module in the MSc Quantitative Finance at The University of Manchester.
+This project was developed to fulfill the coding requirements for the group CourseWorkAssigment in the **Stochastic Calculus for Finance** module in the MSc Quantitative Finance at The University of Manchester.

 It implements a full pricing pipeline for both plain-vanilla and exotic options using two stochastic processes: **Geometric Brownian Motion (GBM)** and the **Heston Stochastic Volatility Model**.